jovandeginste/jovandeginste.github.io/_drafts/2016-04-29-puppet-mcollective-rundeck.md

 * they had their public key on the remote account's authorized_keys
 * they had an ssh agent running on the client

 This does not mean that mCollective runs as that user on the remote machine!
-I tried this with `whoami`, this said `root`...
+I tried this with `whoami`, this returned `root`...

 The mCollective daemon runs as root on the remote servers, but verified the user's access using the ssh keys.
 After that, the user is using mCollective's privileges.

-This meant some complications for my Rundeck setup, since that would have to run as a service.
+This means some complications for my Rundeck setup, since Rundeck runs as a service.
 I would need a single user on every machine, with the same name and public key.
-On the rundeck server, that user would need the private key.
-I would need a way to start the ssh agent when needed, and the user running rundeck must be able to su to that other user.
+On the Rundeck server, that user would need the private key.
+I would need a way to start the ssh agent when needed, and the user running Rundeck must be able to run commands as that other user.

-I defined the user (I called him `mco`) with the keys in puppet and deployed this to a bunch of servers for testing.
+I defined the user (I called him "mco") with the keys in puppet and deployed this to a bunch of servers for testing.

 One shell script and some sudo config were needed on the Rundeck server and we were ready to go.